abrookins/RunPythonTests/README.md

-# RunDjangoTests
+# RunPythonTests

 This is a plugin for Sublime Text 2.

-The plugin provides commands to run a Django test method or suite (a test class) from within a test file (by default, the commands are: Control-z, Control-t and Control-z, Control-T, respectively)
+The plugin provides commands to run the current test method, class or package tests from within a test file.
+The nearest test for the given target (method, class or package, AKA "suite") above the cursor is chosen and launched in an external shell.

-You can customize it with the following settings (most helpful when added to a project settings file, so you can customize per-project):

-- "django_virtualenv": "< name of your virtualenv>"
-- "django_test_module": "< name of your test module, if you aren't using `manage.py` (the default)"
+## Requirements

+There are a bit obvious, but:

+- virtualenv and virtualenvwrapper are required for virtualenv support
+- nose is required for "nose" mode
+- Django is required for "django" mode

+## Keyboard shortcuts

+By default, the commands are:

+- Run test function: Control-z, Control-t
+- Run test class: Control-z, Control-T
+- Run test suite: Control-z, Control-r

+## Settings

+The following setting is *required*:

+- "python_project_root"

+    The absolute path to the root directory of your project.

+These settings are optional and work best inside of your project settings file:

+- "python_test_mode"

+    **Options**: "django", "nose" or "setup.py"

+    Whether to use manage.py and django test format strings to run tests, nose's 'nosetests' command and nose test format strings, or setup.py (default is django; note that only the suite command works in setup.py mode)

+- "python_virtualenv"

+    The name of a virtualenv to activate using virtualenvwrapper.

+- "python_test_module"

+    The name of a custom Python module to use for running tests. "manage.py" is the default when using django

+- "python_test_command"

-- "django_test_command": "< name of the test command the module should run; defaults to `test` for `manage.py test`, set to an empty string if none is needed for your test module >"
+    The name of a custom command the test module should run.
+Defaults to `test` with Django, IE `manage.py test`.

+- "python_test_terminal"

+    **Options**: "iterm.sh", "terminal.sh", "gnome-terminal", "terminal",
+    "konsole", "xterm"

+    The name of the terminal app to run tests in.
+On OS X, use "iterm.sh" for iTerm 2 support or "terminal.sh" for Terminal.app.
+Otherwise the plugin will try to guess one of: gnome-terminal, terminal, konsole, or xterm.